Login

 Used Lithium-Ion Batteries | US EPA

-Lithium-ion batteries and devices containing these batteries should NOT go in household garbage or recycling bins.
+Lithium-ion batteries and devices containing these batteries should NOT be disposed of in household garbage or recycling bins.

-Lithium-ion batteries SHOULD be taken to separate recycling or household hazardous waste collection points.
+Lithium-ion batteries SHOULD be taken to designated recycling or household hazardous waste collection sites.

-To prevent fires, tape battery terminals and/or place lithium-ion batteries in separate plastic bags.
+To mitigate fire risks, tape over battery terminals and/or place lithium-ion batteries in separate plastic bags.

 On this page: